Baked Chicken Enchilada Recipe

 Do I have to use chicken?
 By all means, no!
 Omit it and double the amount of cheese, veggies and beans for vegetarian enchiladas.
 You can use shredded or ground beef or turkey, too!

-If you have any questions, please free free to ask!
+If you have any questions, please free free to ask and of course, come back and let us know how they were.

 - 2 cups Enchilada Sauce